Economic nationalism: Modern examples

 The reason for a policy of economic protectionism in the cases above varied from bid to bid.
 In the case of Mittal's bid for Arcelor, the primary concerns involved job security for the Arcelor employees based in France and Luxembourg.
 The cases of French Suez and Spanish Endesa involved the desire for respective European governments to create a 'national champion' capable of competing at both a European and global level.
 Both the French and US government used national security as the reason for opposing takeovers of Danone, Unocal, and the bid by DP World for 6 US ports.
 In none of the examples given above was the original bid deemed to be against the interests of competition.
 In many cases the shareholders supported the foreign bid.
 For instance in France after the bid for Suez by Enel was counteracted by the French public energy and gas company Gaz De France the shareholders of Suez complained and the unions of Gaz De France were in an uproar because of the privatization of their jobs.

-More recently, the economic policies advocated by Steve Bannon in the wake of the 2016 United States presidential election have been considered by some scholars and political commentators as a (partial) return to the economic nationalism of the Theodore Roosevelt Era.

 The modern phenomenon of the European Union has in part led to a recent resurgence of economic nationalism.
 Western Europe as a whole has become more economically globalized since the end of World War II, embracing economic integration and introducing the euro.
 This did lead to positive economic impacts, such as steady wage increases.
 However, from the 1990s through the Great Recession, there has been an increasing distrust in this globalized system.
 With rising income inequalities and little protection against natural economic occurrences, many Europeans have begun to embrace economic nationalism.
 This is because modern European nationalists see their nation's economy becoming generally more globalized at the expense of one's own economic status.
 Globalization, like the type one can observe in the European Union, is easy to oppose as it creates winners and losers.
 Those who lose their jobs due to globalization are more likely to be drawn to parties espousing economic nationalism.